thecodersguilduk/wda-curriculum/reference/lesson_plan _example.md

 > "In this session we'll learn about content management, how data is stored and presented to users.
 We’ll also learn about how access and workflow can be controlled and how a sensible system for storing data allows us more freedom with it's access and display."

+## Outcomes

+A list of achievements or evidence the learner will have after completing this session

+**For Example:**

+At the end of this training you will be able to:

+1. Deploy a Drupal site from your local development environment to a hosted server
+2. Update DNS records to point to a specific hosting provider or IP address
+3. Use cpanel to create a MySQL database and users with appropriate permissions
 ## Requirements

 Provide an outline of anything necessary or nice to have to participate in or deliver this training.